Gax-c/TravelMap/Asia/China/HK/HK.md

 <img src="pics\cruise.jpg" alt="Picture took from the cruise" width="60%" height="60%">

 HKU is built on the mountain.
-When wondering around, we got lost, because we failed to get to the destination due to the vertical structure of the campus design.
+While wandering around, we unexpectedly found ourselves lost, cause we failed to get to the destination due to the vertical structure of the campus design.
 Well, personally, I love this kind of structure, for every floor, you will find something new and exciting.
 Compared with **CUHK(香港中文大学)**, which is quite normal occupying a large area, I prefer the HKU.

 <table>
     <tr>